Hegazy360/langchain-pdf-explorer/README.md

 ## How to Run

+1. Use python venv `python -m venv .venv` & `source .venv/bin/activate`
-1. Install the dependencies using `pip install -r requirements.txt`
+2. Install the dependencies `pip install -r requirements.txt`
-2. Set the necessary environment variables using a `.env` file.
+3. Set the necessary environment variables using a `.env` file.
-3. Run the Streamlit application using the command `streamlit run app.py`.
+4. Run the Streamlit application using the command `streamlit run app.py`.

 ## Code Structure